SiliconLabs/circuitpython_applications/cp_bluetooth_distance_monitor/README.md

 > **_NOTE:_** The examples in this repository require CircuitPython v8.2.0 or higher.

-2. Install the necessary libraries from Adafruit CircuitPython bundle.
-You can download the bundle from [here](https://circuitpython.org/libraries).
-The libraries that used in this project and their version are list in this table below.
+2. The lib folder on github contains the necessary library files.
+You can get updates from the bundle [here](https://circuitpython.org/libraries).
+The libraries used in this project are listed below.

     | Library           | Version           |
     |:----------------- |:------------------|